dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcodes-result.md

 ### getErrorCode

-Get the error code if an error occurs when processing the image.
+Get the error code of this result should something go wrong.
+A `DecodedBarcodesResult` will carry error information when the license module is missing or the process times out.

 ```java
 int getErrorCode();